-Despite these challenges, we are taking proactive steps to manage these financial limitations and are looking to maximize our strategic partnerships and to leverage on our business relationships to ensure he Company kicked off its Customer Fnumeration.
-Technical Audit and Asset Mapping project in the third quarter of 2015.
-The project which is estimated to run for a period of about 10 months will commence implementation in 2016.
-The objectives of the project are as follows:
+Despite these challenges, we are taking proactive steps to manage these financial limitations and are looking to maximize our strategic partnerships and to leverage on our business relationships to ensure that we remain on track.

-By the end of 2016 financial year, we aim to have completed the metering of all distribution transformers.
-11kv and 33kv feeders within the Company's network.
-For our customers, we hope to make significant progress in metering the cus-
+By the end of 2016 financial year, we aim to have completed the metering of all distribution transformers, 11kv and 33kv feeders within the Company's network.
+For our customers, we hope to make significant progress in metering the customers.